ria0304/ai-text-humanizer/README.md

 ## Architecture

-The frontend is hosted on AWS.
-The backend and all AI processing run entirely on your local machine — no data is sent to any cloud service.
+Everything runs on your local machine — no cloud service is involved.

 ```
-Browser
-   │
-   ▼
-CloudFront (HTTPS CDN)          ← AWS: serves the frontend only
-   └── /* → S3 (index.html)

-Your Machine                    ← All processing happens here
+Your Machine
+   ├── Browser (index.html, opened directly or via a local static server)
    ├── FastAPI (localhost:8000)
    ├── Ollama (llama3.2, CPU)
    └── spaCy / SBERT
 ```

-When you click "Refine Writing", the page loaded from S3 sends requests directly to `http://localhost:8000` on your machine.
-AWS does not handle or see any of your text.
+When you click "Refine Writing", the page sends requests directly to `http://localhost:8000` on your machine.
+No data leaves your computer.

 ---